PranavPatil7/Fin_Sight/README.md

-# Finbot - AI-Powered Financial Document Analysis Chatbot
+# BankBot AI - Multi Agent Banking Assitant

-Finbot is a tool for analysing and extracting information from complex financial documents.
+BankBot AI is a tool for analysing and extracting information from complex financial documents.
 By leveraging LangChain, OpenAI embeddings, and Faiss indexing, Finbot provides users with a robust solution for querying financial data.
 The integration of Retrieval-Augmented Generation ensures that the answers are both relevant and contextually accurate, making Finbot an invaluable asset for financial analysts, investors, and other stakeholders.

-Experience Finbot in action: [Try the Deployed Chatbot](https://web-production-318a.up.railway.app/)

 **Click on the DEMO file in the repository to view the UI**